Rui Moreira

-Rui de Carvalho de Araújo Moreira (born 8 August 1956) is a Portuguese businessman and politician, currently serving as Mayor of Porto since 2013.
-While officially an independent, he has been supported by the CDS – People's Party since 2013 and the Liberal Initiative since 2021.
+Rui de Carvalho de Araújo Moreira (born 8 August 1956) is a Portuguese businessman and politician, Mayor of Porto from 2013 to 2025.
+While officially an independent, he was supported by the CDS – People's Party since 2013 and the Liberal Initiative since 2021.

 Biography

 Moreira was born in Porto.
 One of his great-grandfathers was Adolfo Höfle, a wealthy German migrant and employer of João Augusto Ferreira de Almeida, the last man executed by Portugal in 1917.
 Moreira graduated in Business from London's University of Greenwich, top of his 1978 class.
 A competitive sailor, he won youth and senior titles and represented Portugal in the sport.